Stability and comparability of meritocratic beliefs in school-age students: A measurement invariance approach across time and cohorts

 Keywords:

-This document was last modified at 2025-06-16 12:53:01 and it was last rendered at 2025-06-16 12:53:01.
+This document was last modified at 2025-08-13 16:30:03 and it was last rendered at 2025-08-13 16:30:03.

 1 Introduction

 While meritocracy is often defined as a system in which rewards are distributed based on individual merit—namely, effort and ability (Young, 1958)—its conceptualization in empirical research remains fragmented.
 Across disciplines, meritocratic beliefs have been measured through diverse constructs, ranging from general attitudes about social mobility and distributive justice to implicit ideas about success and individual responsibility (Castillo et al., 2019; Trump, 2020).
 Most instruments rely on single-dimension items or fail to distinguish between descriptive and normative components of meritocratic reasoning.
 Moreover, few tools capture non-meritocratic logics—such as the perceived role of social origin, family wealth, or connections—in shaping outcomes (e.g. Kunovich & Slomczynski, 2007; Reynolds & Xian, 2014).
-This heterogeneity in conceptual and operational definitions hinders comparative research and limits the capacity to assess how individuals, especially youth, interpret and internalize meritocracy.
+This heterogeneity in conceptual and operational definitions hinders comparative research and limits the capacity to assess how individuals, especially in younger ages, interpret and internalize meritocracy.
 Addressing this measurement gap is particularly relevant in educational settings, where such beliefs are first socialized and may have long-term implications for attitudes toward inequality and justice (Batruch et al., 2022; Elenbaas, 2019).

 This study focuses on Chile, a particularly relevant context for examining meritocracy in education.
 Despite sustained economic growth and poverty reduction, Chile remains one of the most unequal countries in Latin America and the OECD (Chancel et al., 2022; Flores et al., 2020), partly rooted in neoliberal reforms that turned education into a competitive market (Boccardo, 2020; Madariaga, 2020).
 Implemented during the dictatorship and expanded in democracy, these reforms institutionalized school choice and public-private competition, generating a highly stratified and segregated educational system (Corvalán et al., 2017).
 While public discontent has driven important reforms, meritocratic narratives remain deeply embedded in students’ understandings of success and fairness (Canales Cerón et al., 2021).